Conditions in detention facilities

 Conditions and riots

 Even though under the law CIE do not have the status of a prison, the reality in practice suggests otherwise and conditions of detention therein are still not satisfactory.
-CIE continued to be the object of high public scrutiny and have attracted media and NGO attention during 2023 due to several incidents that took place throughout the year.
-The section below provides an overview of incidents recently reported in the CIEs between 2023 and the beginning of 2024.
+CIE continued to be the object of high public scrutiny and have attracted media and NGO attention during 2025 and beginning of 2026 due to several incidents that took place throughout the year.

-Throughout 2023 and at the beginning of 2024, the following developments and incidents were registered:
+Throughout 2025, the following developments and incidents were registered:

 Information on the conditions within detention centres is available in the reports from the CIE visits conducted by the Spanish Ombudsperson, including those within its responsibilities as National Prevention Mechanism against Torture.
-The findings, facts and recommendations concerning the CIE visited by the Ombudsperson are available in the Annual Report of 2022, published in 2023,[24] as well as in the report issued by the Spanish Ombudsperson in his capacity of National Prevention Mechanism against Torture.[25]
+The findings, facts and recommendations concerning the CIE visited by the Ombudsperson are available in the Annual Report of 2024, published in 2025,[7] as well as in the report issued by the Spanish Ombudsperson in his capacity of National Prevention Mechanism against Torture.[8]
+In its 2024 annual report, the NPM highlighted that communication with visitors are carried out without the possibility of opening the windows and that the visiting rooms lack chairs for both inmates and visitors.
+In addition, it reported that inmates interviewed by the NPM at the CIE in Valencia complained about the food and the shortage of water.
+The NPM verified that this issue required the intervention of the supervisory judge.
+The centre failed to comply with the provisions of the CIE regulations regarding the obligation of the healthcare service to intervene in the condition, preparation and distribution of food offered in CIEs.

 Visits to the CIE of Aluche in Madrid are regularly carried out by the organisation SOS Racismo, with the objective, among others, of providing legal and psychological support to detainees.[11]